Courts, Jurisdiction, and Procedure Courses

 Conflict of Laws

 States frequently have different laws, and so it is frequently important which state's law applies to a given case or transaction.
 This course will confront the legal doctrines that address these conflicts.
-We will cover the competing theories of choice of law, constitutional limits on state authority, and full faith and credit.
-This class has a final exam.
-Participation may be considered in final grading.
+We will cover the competing theories of choice of law and constitutional limits on state authority.
+We will also spend some time on the details of Erie and state/federal choice of law problems.

 Previously: